 Functional Safety Best Practices and their Role in Helping to Prevent Autonomous Vehicle Incidents

 During a LinkedIn Live, UL’s experts, Jody Nelson, managing director at UL, and Bill Taylor, managing director at kVA by UL, discuss functional safety best practices and their role in helping to prevent autonomous vehicle incidents.

 We help bring clarity to functional safety process, assessment and compliance.
 Our long history in advising, evaluating and certifying the functional safety aspects of products and systems across many industries enables us to help you successfully address functional safety challenges.

 We serve the automotive functional safety community by actively participating in automotive standards writing for electric vehicles (EV), electric vehicle supply equipment (EVSE), safety of the intended functionality (SOTIF), cybersecurity and autonomous vehicles.
 We are active contributing members to the development of ISO 26262, ISO 21448, SAE 3016, SAE 3061 and UL 4600.
-We can also assess and advise to other related automotive industry standards.
+We can also assess to other related functional safety standards.

 For us, compliance is not only a matter of satisfying a standard but of providing a real benefit to you in the areas of safety, general quality and development efficiency.
 Our automotive functional safety team knows the nuances between different functional safety standards.
 And more importantly, our team has a firm grasp on the fundamental principles and concepts of functional safety across all industries and domains.
 This broad expertise is critical when developing control systems for safety-related applications as vehicles become more interconnected with numerous external devices, networks and systems.